 As we previously mentioned, there are many financial consequences of drugs and alcohol.
 At the end of the day, drugs and alcohol cost money, and most people with severe substance use disorders will pay whatever they have to so they can get their fix.
 Unfortunately, this tends to leave them in a deep financial hole.

 Addiction is a long-term disease that intensifies over time.
 Without drug or alcohol treatment, the individual may continue to spend money to abuse these substances without realizing the damage it’s doing to their health and bank account.
-Many addicts will go to great lengths to ensure they have the substances they want, including stealing money from loved ones and getting into a chain of borrowing money, as well.
+Many addicts will go to great lengths to ensure they have the substances they want, including stealing money from loved ones and getting into a chain of borrowing money.

 What is worse is unemployment and addiction go together.
 This is because it is usually challenging to hold down a job when you are coming to work high, drunk, hungover, or when you are constantly late or do not show up because of substance abuse.
 There are also various (expensive) legal problems that may present themselves because of your drug or alcohol use, such as separation, divorce, and child custody battles.